 Dodge the eyes (they don’t kill instantly, but a few hits will do it) and walk past the spooky red eye things in rhythmic patterns.
 You can jump to limit how long they see you which lets you skip a few.
 There’s a Shrine with a Concept Art here in a lull of the action, and also a Sewer which takes you to The Wilderness, which we don’t need to go to right now.

 Just keep going right.
 If a hand keeps killing you, let it catch an eye first then run past.
-Eventually a big shadow thing and more eyeballs follow you; just keep walking right (scared yet?).
+Eventually a big shadow thing and more eyeballs follow you; just keep walking right.
+You can’t get the concept art at the start of the shadow man segment until revisiting, so don’t try.

 Toward the end of the eyeball chase there’s a Concept Art on the floor, just pick it up, it won’t get you killed or play the usual slow “pickup” animation.

 Eventually you’ll find a meat locker and the Knife Effect.
+If you have it, use Hamsa to get a Concept Art Piece.
+You’ll have to return anyway so don’t swear missing it.
 In the next room you need a secret code to activate the meat line to get past the Henkei Shita that wants to eat you.
 Secret code is 351; it’s just in the Meat Locker room written on the wall.
 From the beginning, pull the right lever twice then the left lever three times to get it.

 Continue past the Floyag (uterus monsters) on the street until you find Onsen-san in the middle of the street.
 Stab him with the Knife to wake up and end the dream (and, bafflingly, turn him into Shitai-san).